dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/authentication/index.md

 1. github url to your repo
 1. url to your heroku app instance for testing
-1. surge url for your content platform app that uses your new API server and has authentication!
+1. netlify url for your content platform app that uses your new API server and has authentication!
 1. your app should:
   * have users sign-in, sign-up, sign-out
   * not allow people to access /posts/new when not logged in